gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 }

 ```
-hw_get_module() will call the hw_get_module_by_class function.
-First, it will read the system property "ro.
-Hardware" through the property_get function.
-If it is found, use the hw_module_exists function to check whether the xx.so file exists.
+hw_get_module() will call the hw_get_module_by_class() function.
+Firstly, it will read the system property "ro.hardware" through the property_get() function.
+If the property is found, it then uses the hw_module_exists() function to check whether the xx.so library exists.
 If it exists, load it directly else if it does not exist, continue to search for the variant_keys array.
 Checking system attribute values.
-If it exists, load it directly.
+If found, load it directly.
 If it does not exist still, load the default.

 Let's turn back to the FingerprintDaemonProxy::openHal() to see how it call the hw_get_module() function.
 **FingerprintDaemonProxy.cpp**